Windos/windos.github.io/_posts/2017-03-06-trello-report.md

 At work we've recently ramped up our use of [Trello](https://trello.com/) to manage our tasks.
 It's great, and I recommend anyone that works with lists of any description to give it a look.
-The only problem is, how does one show off the work the team has on the coming up, what they're working on, and what they have ticked off?
+The only problem is, how does one show off the work the team has coming up, what they're working on, and what they have ticked off?

 You could just bring the Trello board up on a TV or laptop, but nothing